 If you live in Florida, you are used to the intensely hot weather that feels ten degrees warmer than the thermometer says.
-The sun beats down on weathered land, wind rustling over grasses and bushes.
+The sun beats down on weathered land, and the wind rustles over grasses and bushes.
 Who would want to go out in the dead of summer here?

 Many people like to go out and enjoy the weather, especially those who grew up in significantly cooler climates.
 You don’t need to be from the Sunshine State to appreciate what nature has to offer, and you can check it out in one of the many state parks within Florida.

 State parks tend to be more unique in Florida because there are so many different habitats the further you go.
 Forests, scrub, wetlands, and more are all a part of the Florida nature experience.
 Let’s explore some of the prettiest state parks in Florida!

 This is the place to go in the winter months to put your eye on some manatees.
 In 2022, they had a record number of 692 manatees at one time in the water.
 The colder the weather gets, the more manatees flock to the warmer waters of places like Blue Springs.

 In the summer month, manatees and alligators are still making their way through the water.
 Blue Springs State Park is known for more than just its manatee housing capabilities, though.
 It is also known for its crystalline waters and beautiful trails for both hiking and kayaking.

 A boardwalk trail winds through the park and comes to a head at the boil, where the spring waters boil upward and out.
 Experienced divers love spelunking underwater to explore the small caverns within.

 The average swimmer can enter the water off the boardwalk and float on down to the boil, reveling in the feeling of swimming over what feels like a bottomless pit.

 Other trails exist for hiking and biking, with ample campgrounds as well.
 Blue Springs State Park is a great day trip for a family and a wonderful option for those who like a bit of a moderate hike.